ZhuDailing/RBDA-17fall-Movie/README.md

 > mvn package

-for building the target JAR file
+for building the target JAR file, and

+> hadoop-submit -class "RadomForestRegression" rbda-movie-1.0-SNAPSHOT.jar

+for running the Spark task